 Trump coronavirus adviser Atlas fires back against Redfield criticisms, says advice based on 'current science'

-Dr. Scott Atlas said he has received a number of personal attacks and attempts to 'delegitimize' him
+Dr. Atlas said he has received a number of personal attacks and attempts to 'delegitimize' him

 EXCLUSIVE: Special Adviser to President Trump Dr. Scott Atlas fired back at criticisms leveled against him and his role on the Coronavirus Task Force on Monday, defending his record and expertise while maintaining that his advice to the president is based on the "current science."